balancer/configurable-rights-pool/README.md

 Add an address, after which this address can join a pool.
 (Initially, no one can add liquidity, including the controller)

+`removeWhitelistedLiquidityProvider(address provider)`

+Remove an address, after which this address can no longer join a pool.
+(Has no effect on existing LPs.)

 > Creating a pool from the Factory

 `createPool(uint initialSupply)`